 - The professor has the prerogative to require a letter grade if he or she feels that the material involved demands such evaluation.

 W: The grade W is given to a student who officially withdraws from a course by the withdrawal deadline, which is approximately 60% of the total course length.
 After the withdrawal deadline, students will receive the grade they have earned.
 Grades of W do not affect the Grade Point Average (GPA).

 IP, NR, and N: the grades of IP (In Progress), NR (Not Reported), and N (Not Graded) are generated for administrative use only.

 Students are responsible for meeting the graduation requirements set forth in the catalog at the time of their matriculation.
-Students who take extended leaves of absence of four or more consecutive terms are subject to the graduation requirements set forth in the catalog at the time of their reinstatement, unless written permission was obtained from the Office of the Registrar before the extended leave.
-If prior permission was obtained, the student may follow the catalog requirements under which the student was initially admitted.
-Candidates for a degree in the Master of Arts or the Master of Divinity programs must meet residency requirements for their degree.
+Students who have re-enrolled are subject to the graduation requirements set forth in the catalog at the time of their re-enrollment.

 - Participate in the required assessment and evaluation program;

 - Participate in formation experiences and assessments as indicated in the degree requirements;

 - Complete Supervised Ministry requirements, if so indicated in the degree program requirements;